Entry Fee $5 per Vehicle

-The Highlands Ranch Community Association (HRCA) is hosting its bi-annual Computer & Electronics Recycling event where Techno Rescue will properly and safely dispose of old electronic components that contain materials that are very harmful to our environment.
+The Highlands Ranch Community Association (HRCA) is hosting its bi-annual Computer & Electronics Recycling event where E-Tech Recyclers will properly and safely dispose of old electronic components that contain materials that are very harmful to our environment.
 Get rid of all that old computer clutter and do your part for a clean, safe environment!
 Get the data on your hard drives securely destructed!

-There is a suggested donation of $20 benefiting the Highlands Ranch Community Scholarship Fund
+There is a suggested donation of $20 benefiting the Highlands Ranch Cultural Affairs Association that brings free summer concerts to Highlands Ranch.

 HRCA's 2019 Recycling/Paper Shred Events are: May 11 & September 14.